POLL-Trade pressure seen denting China's 2019 growth to 29-year low at 6.2%, 5.9% in 2020

 The poll also predicted annual consumer inflation will pick up to 2.5% in 2019, quickening from 2.3% estimate in the July survey, but below the government target of around 3%.

-Data earlier in the day showed China's factory gate prices declined at their fastest pace in more than three years in September, reinforcing the case for Beijing to unveil further stimulus as manufacturing cools on weak demand and U.S. trade pressures.
+Data earlier in the day showed China's factory gate prices declined at their fastest pace in more than three years in September.

 Consumer inflation accelerated to 3% in September - the highest since October 2013, but analysts attributed this to the supply-side impact of rising food costs, driven by surging pork prices as African swine fever diminishes hog supplies.

+Separate data, also released on Tuesday, showed China's banks extended more new yuan loans than expected in September, highlighting policymakers' ongoing efforts to boost credit growth in the face of cooling demand and U.S. trade pressures.

-(For other stories from the Reuters global long-term economic outlook polls package see (nL3N26L3OR))
+(For other stories from the Reuters global long-term economic outlook polls package see )

 (Polling by Khushboo Mittal and Jing Wang; Reporting by Kevin Yao; Editing by Shri Navaratnam)